 Jacob loved to draw nature.
-He painted the flowering trees.
-He painted the sea.
-He filled his canvases with so many colors that people thought there was something wrong with his eyes.
+He filled his canvases with many colors.
+Sometimes people thought there was something wrong with his eyes.
 He didn't see the sea as blue.
 He saw aquamarine, turquoise, powder blue, deep greens, light greens, even yellows.
-To Jacob, even the rain fell in different colors-minty green, cobalt blue, teal.

-Jacob's family sent him to live with their relatives in Paris, France.
-Paris was the center of the art world and it had the best art schools.
+Jacob's family sent him to stay with family in Paris, France.
+Paris was the center of the art world.
+It had the best art schools.
 Many of the best artists flocked to Paris for that reason.
-When Jacob became an art student he started to go by his third name, Camille, which is a French name.
+Jacob became an art student.
+He started to go by his third name, Camille, which is a French name.

-In France, Jacob-now Camille-found that the rain only came down in one color-grey.
-But he found many other colors in the French countryside.
-He began a new way of painting called impressionism.
-He painted his impressions of what his saw.
+In France, Jacob-now Camille-began a new way of painting.
+It is called impressionism.
+He painted his impressions of what he saw.
 His paintings didn't look like photographs.
-Instead, they were filled with hundreds of different colors in many different shades.
+They were filled with hundreds of different colors and shades.
 He saw each leaf and each blade of grass as made up many different splotches of colors.
 And this is how he painted.

 Camille Pissarro returned to St. Thomas for a few years to help with his family's business.
-But his heart was in his art and he left a few years later to travel around Central and South America.
-He painted what he saw and lived off money he made from doing sketches for people on the street.
+But his heart was in his art.
+Soon after, he began to travel around Central and South America.
+He painted what he saw and lived off money he made from sketching people in the street.